vedmathai/stackingup/public/content/page-content/building-blocks/infrastructure.md

 ### Putting it together
 To put it together an application is written in a programming language that is run on some computer or is running on some computer and can be accessed through some end points.
 To create useful work, the application may use an algorithm that performs some logic on some inputs, be it data or actions and performs some output which again can take the form of data or actions.

+### Frameworks
+As we said earlier, programming languages have been grown with layers of abstraction over each other, where larger pieces of actions are delegated to smaller command set.
+Similarly, frameworks aim to get more work done by wrapping repeated and useful actions into a package that can be imported and used.
+Frameworks are usually written in a particular programming language and are compiled in using a compiler in that language.
+This means, one can choose to use commands from the package or use the vanilla version of the language to perform the same task.
+They can even intersperse the commands from the framework with that of the language in the same code.

+An example of a framework is React.
+React is a framework written in Javascript.
+One of the uses of Javascript is in creating webapps that run on web browsers.
+The apps on web browsers are meant to be interactible and seldomly run instruction after instruction, but rather run in a loop always waiting for an interrupt to arrive from the user or from the backend.
+This is a hard task in pure Javascript and can lead to very verbose code, since if some data element changes every element that depended on that data as to be refered to and re-rendered or refreshed.
+React and similar frameworks to React, such as Vue or Angular, aim to take this burden off the developer and allow the developer to write more streamlined code such that they can achieve more with less.

 ## How the Internet works
 ### Protocols
 The internet is a net of computers, hence the net in the name.
 These computers talk to each other over the network.
 To talk to each other they need some common rules that they follow that dictate how they send information to each other.
 There are many different pis a very powerful OS that works in a very integrated manner with the hardware protocols available, but the protocols that the internet are built on are TCP - transmission control protocol - and IP - Internet Protocol.
 In reality there are many layers of protocols that wrap and rewraps and unraps data between a source and destination.
 Unless your business is specifically in setting up these protocols and networks, you may not have to worry too much about these.
 If you are building a computer you had to worry about attaching a network card to your mother board.
 But nowadays, mother boards come integrated with the network card.